hemantmudgal/CSharpBasicToAdvanceLevel/AdvanceTopics/EventsAndDelegates/EventAndDelegate.md

 - 1.Define a delegate.

-    - Defining delegate in the publisher class.<Br>
+     Defining delegate in the publisher class.<Br>
         public delegate void VideoEncodeEventHandler(object source, EventArgs arg);
-- 2.Define an event based on that delegate.<Br>
+-2.Define an event based on that delegate.<Br>
         public event VideoEncodeEventHandler VideoEncoded;
-- 3.Raise an event.<br>
+-3.Raise an event.<br>
         protected virtual void OnVideoEncoded(){
                 if(VideoEncoded != null)
                 VideoEncoded(this, EventArgs.Empty);
         }
-- 4. Event publisher method should be protected, virtual and void and in the naming convetion should be start with "On".
+-4.Event publisher method should be protected, virtual and void and in the naming convetion should be start with "On".